The price cap

 - Cap Tracker December 2020 v2

-If you were on any of our other fixed tariffs when the prices changed, you won’t be affected until that tariff ends.
+If you're on any of our other fixed tariffs, you won’t be affected until that tariff ends.

 Why have prices changed?